Everyone is talking about it.

 It’s the favorite topic of news and social media, and the panicked motivation behind the toilet paper craze.

 A pandemic that has “taken over the world” in every sense of the phrase.

-A dumbfounding amount of ridiculous behavior has resulted from this “unprecedented event”, and it’s been giving us a good supply of entertainment, meme material and dark humor.
+We’ve seen a dumbfounding amount of ridiculous behavior resulting from this “unprecedented event”, and it’s been giving us a good supply of entertainment, meme material and dark humor.

 These are just very weird, very strange times we’re in.